Luc Nilis

-Luc Gilbert Cyrille Nilis (born 25 May 1967) is a Belgian professional football manager and former player who is the head coach of Belgian Division 2 club Belisia Bilzen.
-He enjoyed a successful career in his native Belgium and, in particular, in the Netherlands with PSV.
+Luc Gilbert Cyrille Nilis (born 25 May 1967) is a Belgian professional football manager and former player who is the striker coach of Patro Eisden.

+He spent most of his career in his native Belgium and, in particular, in the Netherlands with PSV.
 His playing days came to an end in the 2000–01 season after breaking his leg in a match with his club Aston Villa following a clash with Ipswich Town goalkeeper Richard Wright.

 Club career

-His former clubs include K.F.C.
-Winterslag, R.S.C.
-Anderlecht, PSV and Aston Villa.
+His former clubs include Winterslag, Anderlecht, PSV and Aston Villa.

+Early years

+As youth player, Nilis was regarded as Winterslag's greatest talent.
+Standard, Club Brugge and PSV Eindhoven showed interest in the stylish attacker, but under the influence of Raymond Goethals, Nilis was transferred to Anderlecht at the age of 18.

+Anderlecht

+Forming a duo with players such as Luís Oliveira or Marc Degryse, he would win several national prizes in the next seasons.
+Although he was not considered as a very quick football player, his scoring ability and excellent striking technique stood out.
+Long, placed distance shots with both left and right feet became his hallmark.

+PSV Eindhoven

 Having left Anderlecht for Eindhoven in 1994, Nilis topped the Dutch scoring charts in the 1995–96 season, plundering 21 goals.
 He continued that form into 1996–97 – leading the pack by December 1996 with 13 – before matching his previous total, in a season that ended with PSV winning the league title for the first time in five years.
 In late 1997, Nilis scored thrice in three games over a fifteen-day period, all against Shay Given; with a goal at Newcastle United in the 1997–98 UEFA Champions League group stage coming in between goals for Belgium against the Republic of Ireland.
 During his time with PSV, Nilis formed one of the deadliest partnerships in Europe with team-mate Ruud van Nistelrooy, who signed for PSV in 1998.
 In the 1998–99 season, Nilis and van Nistelrooy scored 55 league goals between them.
 Van Nistelrooy finished as top-scorer, Nilis came second.
 In the following season, Nilis' last for PSV, they scored 48 league goals between them.

+Aston Villa

-After six years in the Netherlands, Nillis joined Aston Villa on a Bosman transfer in June 2000.
+After six years in the Netherlands, Nilis joined Aston Villa on a Bosman transfer in June 2000.
 Nilis' Villa career started well, as he scored on his debut in the UEFA Intertoto Cup against Dukla Příbram on 22 July 2000 before going on to score on his league debut against Chelsea on 27 August 2000.
 In a league match against Ipswich Town on 9 September 2000, Nilis was involved in a clash with goalkeeper Richard Wright that left him with a double compound fracture of his right shin.
-At one point the injury became infected and Nilis even feared a possible amputation.
+At one point, the injury became infected and Nilis even feared a possible amputation.
 This hypothesis was later ruled out, although his playing career was effectively ended.